-A wine country day trip to the South Eastern region of Stefan Voda hints at the country’s future as a wine tourist destination.
+A wine-country day trip to the South Eastern region of Stefan Voda hints at the country’s future as a wine tourist destination.

-I felt very much at home at EtCetera Winery, a two-hour drive from Chisanau.
+I felt very much at home at EtCetera Winery, a two-hour drive from Chisinau.
 The expansive front deck with big purple lounging pillows evoked my home wine country of Northern California.
 On the back porch, the owners’ mother served us placinta, the delicious, hot stuffed dough pastries filled with savory cheese or cabbage—the best we tasted in Moldova.

 Launched in 2009, EtCetera is the first, modern family-owned winery built in the middle of vineyards.
 I wanted to spend the night at the Etcetera guest house and attend the “signature placinta making master class” with Mom Nina.

 After working in the U.S. and on cruise ships, co-owner Igor Luchianov is a savvy arbiter of American tastes.